HPCguy/Squint/README.md

 | 10b7c: vldr  s15, [sp, #88] | | |
 | 10b80: b  106ac | | |

-By the end of 2022, I expect to have automatic vectorization and/or parallelization working in my offline HPC compiler.
+By the end of 2030, I expect to have automatic vectorization and/or parallelization working in my HPC compiler.
 The HPC extensions/restrictions make it "natural" to manage parallel partitions, unlike the mess created by C standard semantics.

 ## Prerequisites